 Therefore, during school hours, there will be no more than three children in my care and before and after school, no more than six, including the three cared for during the school day.

-It is very important to me that mealtimes are a comforting and enjoyable part of the day.
+It is important to me that mealtimes are a comforting and enjoyable part of the day.
 I love home cooking and preparing healthy, balanced meals and snacks that are nutritious and oh so good!

 Please see sample menu in the Documents section.
 Menu's are seasonal and typically run on a three week rota.